alistairewj/sepsis3-mimic/README.md

 git submodule update --init --recursive
 ```

-(Optional, recommended): Create a virtual environment for this repository: `mkvirtualenv --python=python3 sepsis3-py3`
+(Optional, recommended): Create a virtual environment for this repository.
+I like to use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/#) as it makes managing virtual environments easier.
+After [installing virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html), run: `mkvirtualenv --python=python3 sepsis3-py3`

+If you are running jupyter notebook in a different environment (e.g. you have a system level install of jupyter currently running, but want to use this virtual environment), then you can add this virtual environment as a kernel specification.
+From outside your virtual environment, run: `python -m ipykernel install --user --name sepsis3-py3 --display-name "sepsis3-py3"`.
+You can read more [about this here](https://stackoverflow.com/questions/37891550/jupyter-notebook-running-kernel-in-different-env).
+After installing the kernel specification, you may need to reload any active notebooks in order to see the kernel as an option.

-Finbally, using a package manager for Python (`pip`), you can run the following from the root directory of this repository to install all necessary python packages:
+Finally, using a package manager for Python (`pip`), you can run the following from the root directory of this repository to install all necessary python packages:

 ```
 pip install -r requirements.txt
 ```

 ## 2. Acquire CSVs from a database with MIMIC-III

+There are two options: (a) regenerate the CSVs from the original MIMIC-III database, or (b) download pre-generated CSVs from PhysioNetWorks.
+Both will require approval to access MIMIC-III - you can also [read more about getting access to MIMIC-III](https://mimic.physionet.org/gettingstarted/access/).

 ### (a) Regenerate the CSVs from a PostgreSQL database with MIMIC-III